Oslo in December: A Guide To Winter in Norway’s Capital

 shutterstock_1950812344.jpg

 Grunerlokka mixes practicality with personality.
-It's easy to find affordable places, and cafés are everywhere.
-You'll save money and still enjoy Oslo in its raw December form.
+It's easy to find affordable places, and cafes are everywhere.
+You'll save money and still enjoy Oslo in December at its finest.
 It's one of the best spots if you're looking for something cosy that doesn't drain your travel budget.

 Choose Family-Friendly Comfort in Majorstuen